President, CEO and Foundation Board Member

 Previously, Ms. Schwartz was a Maternal and Child Health Analyst at the Association of State and Territorial Health Officials (ASTHO) and worked at CNN in the Medical Unit conducting research for Dr. Sanjay Gupta.

 Ms. Schwartz received her Master of Science in Public Health in Health Education and Health Communication with certificates in Adolescent Health, Health Education, and Maternal and Child Health from Johns Hopkins Bloomberg School of Public Health.
-She holds a BA in Economics and Self-Designed Global Health from Connecticut College.
+She is also a Certified Health Education Specialist and a Certified Lactation Counselor and holds a BA in Economics and Self-Designed Global Health from Connecticut College.
 In her spare time, she likes to horseback ride.

-Kaitlin Smith joined NIHCM in October 2018.
+Kaitlin Swanner joined NIHCM in October 2018.
 She is responsible for expanding the impact and reach of NIHCM’s programming.

-Prior to joining NIHCM, Ms. Smith served in the Navy as a Surface Warfare Officer.
+Prior to joining NIHCM, Ms. Swanner served in the Navy as a Surface Warfare Officer.
 She was stationed at the Pentagon for her final tour, where she worked in strategic communications.
-Upon leaving active duty, Ms. Smith interned at nonprofit and health policy organizations.
+Upon leaving active duty, Ms. Swanner interned at nonprofit and health policy organizations.
 She received her BS from Duke University and her MPP with a concentration in health policy from George Washington University.

 Kirsten Wade joined NIHCM in May 2015.
-She provides support to the organization and to the Director of Administration.
+She provides support to the organization, to the President and CEO, and to the Director of Administration.

 Prior to joining NIHCM, Ms. Wade provided administrative and office support to a company of 550 people.
 She graduated from The College at Brockport, State University of New York, with a BA in Political Science and International Studies.
 She is currently pursuing her MPA in nonprofit management at George Washington University.
 In her spare time, she volunteers at Humane Rescue Alliance.